 The Bridgeland-Riverside Community Association is a very active group of volunteers that look after the well-being of the area.
 They hold regular farmers markets, community gatherings, parties, and much more.

-Just below Bridge is the Calgary Zoo, nearly 100 years old and still showcasing some of the best enclosures and housing exotic animal from all over the world.
+Just below Bridgeland Riverside is the Calgary Zoo, nearly 100 years old and still showcasing some of the best enclosures and housing exotic animals from all over the world.
 The Calgary Zoo is visited by 1.5 million people every year.
 33% of all of Calgary visit the zoo every year.
-Just down the road is Telus Spark, a science and discovery centre, exploring different facets of technology and science with events for visitors of all ages, including Adults Only nights held regularly.
+Just down the road is Telus Spark Science Centre, a science and discovery centre, exploring different facets of technology and science with events for visitors of all ages, including Adults Only nights held regularly.

 Transit is easy along Memorial Dr or Deerfoot Trail.
 Residents can get to the airport often in 15 minutes.
 The downtown core has instant access to the C-Train system, allowing residents to take the convenient Calgary transit system from North to South along the 118 kilometres of track.

 St Angela ranks at 720th in the province.
-Langevin ranks at 165th, a school that offers a specialised science program for those interesting in pursuing a career in the sciences.
+Langevin ranks at 165th, a school that offers a specialized science program for those interesting in pursuing a career in the sciences.